 In children under 6 months of age, risk factors for strabismus include family history of strabismus, genetic disorders (such as Down syndrome Down Syndrome (Trisomy 21) Down syndrome is a chromosome disorder caused by an extra chromosome 21 that results in intellectual disability and physical abnormalities.
-Down syndrome is caused by an extra chromosome 21... read more ), prenatal drug exposure Drug Use During Pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more (including alcohol), prematurity Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more , birth defects of the eyes Eye Defects Eyes can be missing, deformed, or incompletely developed at birth.
+Down syndrome is caused by an extra chromosome 21... read more ), prenatal drug exposure Drug Use During Pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more (including alcohol), prematurity Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more , birth defects of the eyes Eye Defects Eyes can be missing, deformed, or incompletely developed at birth.
 Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby is born.
-"Congenital"... read more , and cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of symptoms that involve difficulty moving and muscle stiffness (spasticity).
+"Congenital"... read more , and cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of conditions that involve difficulty moving and muscle stiffness (spasticity).
 It results from brain malformations that occur before birth as the brain is developing... read more .

 In children 6 months of age or older, strabismus is often caused by a refractive error Refractive Disorders in Children In refractive disorders, the eye is not able to properly focus images on the retina, causing blurred vision.
 Refractive disorders result in blurring of vision.
 Children may be unable to make... read more (excessive farsightedness [hyperopia]) or an imbalance in the pull of muscles that control the position of the eyes.
 Severe vision loss in one eye (due to refractive error or less common disorders such as cataracts) can cause strabismus because it interferes with the brain’s ability to maintain the alignment of the eyes.
 Other causes include retinoblastoma Retinoblastoma Retinoblastoma is a cancer of the retina, the light-sensing area at the back of the eye.
-Retinoblastomas result from a genetic mutation.
-The child may have a white pupil or cross-eyes or occasionally... read more (a type of eye cancer) and neurologic conditions such as cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of symptoms that involve difficulty moving and muscle stiffness (spasticity).
-It results from brain malformations that occur before birth as the brain is developing... read more , spina bifida Spina bifida Neural tube defects are a certain type of birth defect of the brain, spine, and/or spinal cord.
+Retinoblastomas can result from a genetic mutation.
+The child may have a white pupil or cross-eyes or... read more (a type of eye cancer) and neurologic conditions such as cerebral palsy Cerebral Palsy (CP) Cerebral palsy refers to a group of conditions that involve difficulty moving and muscle stiffness (spasticity).
+It results from brain malformations that occur before birth as the brain is developing... read more , spina bifida Spina Bifida Neural tube defects are a certain type of birth defect of the brain, spine, and/or spinal cord.
 Neural tube defects can result in nerve damage, learning disabilities, paralysis, and death.
 The... read more , weakness of cranial nerves that control eye movement Third Cranial Nerve (Oculomotor Nerve) Palsy A palsy of the 3rd cranial nerve can impair eye movements, the response of pupils to light, or both.
 These palsies can occur when pressure is put on the nerve or the nerve does not get enough... read more , head injury Overview of Head Injuries Head injuries that involve the brain are particularly concerning.
-Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more , and viral infection of the brain (encephalitis Viral Central Nervous System Infections in Children Central nervous system (brain and spinal cord) infections are extremely serious.
-Meningitis affects the membranes surrounding the brain and spinal cord.
-Encephalitis affects the brain itself... read more ).
+Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more , and viral infection of the brain (encephalitis Viral Central Nervous System Infections in Children The central nervous system is made up of the brain and spinal cord.
+Central nervous system infections can be extremely serious.
+Meningitis affects the membranes surrounding the brain and spinal... read more ).
 Sometimes a fracture of the eye socket Fractures of the Orbit A severe blow to the face can fracture any of several bones that form the orbit (the bony cavity that contains the eyeball, muscles, nerves, and blood vessels, as well as the structures that... read more can block movement of the eye and cause strabismus.

 Types of Strabismus